slinkity/slinkity/www/src/docs/asset-management.md

 ---
-title: Common pitfalls
+title: Asset management
 ---

-For the most part, you should be able to seamlessly migrate your site from 11ty to Slinkity with minimal reconfiguration.
-But there are a few changes that may catch you off guard.
-These gotchas are summarized below.

-## Static files disappeared from my production build output folder

 In an 11ty site, you are free to structure your project however you like.
 You can put your static assets in a `public` folder outside your [11ty input directory]((https://www.11ty.dev/docs/config/#input-directory)), an `assets` folder in your input directory, a `banana` folder in your `_includes`...
 You get the idea. **As long as you tell 11ty how and where to copy assets to the build output,** you're good to go.

 Now that Slinkity brings [Vite](https://vitejs.dev/) into the equation, the days of manual passthrough copying are no more 😮 Let's learn how this works.

-### What gets included in my production build?
+## What gets included in my production build?

 ✅ If a resource (stylesheet, image, font, etc) is referenced by an HTML page using:
 - a relative path to an asset
 - an absolute path to a passthrough copied asset
 - [an import aliased path](/docs/import-aliases)

 ...it'll be included in the build.
-We recommend that last option when referencing assets outside your build folder; aka anything _not_ passthrough copied.

-For example, suppose you have a project structure that looks like this:
+For example, suppose we have a project structure that looks like this:

 ```plaintext
 ├── fonts